 At first, her mom had to make her take the pills.
 Soon, Beth learned to take them on her own.
 It was not long before Beth started taking them herself.
 Not long after that, she could not bring herself to stop taking them.

 She was hooked.

 Her world fell to shambles when her father died in a car accident.
-He had been driving drunk when he hit a sixteen-wheeler.
+He had been driving drunk when he hit a 16-wheeler.
 He died on impact.
-The tragedy caused her to rely even more on the drugs and alcohol for an escape.
+The tragedy caused her to rely even more on drugs and alcohol for an escape.
 Which ultimately caused her to spiral out of control.

-One night she got wasted at a party, then the next thing she knew, she was facing multiple charges in court.
-From public intoxication to domestic violence.
+One night, she got wasted at a party, then the next thing she knew, she was facing multiple charges in court, from public intoxication to domestic violence.

-You can be the difference, the voice in the dark, that someone you know or love needs!
+You can be the difference, the voice in the dark, that someone you know or love needs.